wger-project/wger/README.rst

-Thank you for downloading wger Workout Manager.
-Workout Manager is a free, open source web application that manages your exercises, workouts, weight and diet plans.
-It also offers a REST API for easy integration with other projects.
+Thank you for downloading wger Workout Manager. wger is a free, open source web application that manages your exercises and personal workouts, weight and diet plans.
+I can also be used as a simple gym management utility, providing different administrative roles (trainer, manager, etc.).
+It offers a REST API as well, for easy integration with other projects and tools.

 It is written with python/django and uses jQuery and some D3js for charts.

 For more details and a live system, refer to the project's site: https://wger.de/